Planning a trip to Australia and wondering how to stay connected without the hassle of juggling physical SIM cards? I feel you.

 Summary Of The Best eSIMs In Australia

-Let’s say you’re heading on a one-week trip to Australia, which is a common duration for most tourists.
+Let’s say you’re heading on a 1 week trip to Australia, which is a common duration for most tourists.
 Here’s what the main eSIM options look like:

 | eSIM | Plan | Price | Data | Price per GB |